KALYANKUMAR13/k8s-Cluster/ThingstoRem/questions.md

 13. ETCD backup and rstore 11%
 14. Create a new user named.
 Private key is at location /root.newuser.csr.
 Make use of it - 7%
 15. Creata a pod and expose it internally with a service and use a image for lookup and save the result.
 4%
+16. Pod is not running because it does not have toleration, whil node had.
+7%
+17. Create rs, they is a pod already running.
+Make desired rs count.
+4%
+18.